-- 1. From the Waveform screen for the Slicer cell, touch the menu item with the three dots ". . .".
-This will display the Waveform Slicing menu. - Touch Scan and bitbox will detect and create slice points in the file automatically.
-The slice point is shown as a pink horizontal line with a small pink square near the bottom. - Use touch gestures to move the waveform so the fixed cursor position (the vertical white line) is at the position where you want to add another slice point.
-Touch Split to create another slice point. - 4.
-Use touch gestures to move the waveform so the fixed cursor position (the vertical white line) is on or near a slice point that you want to remove.
+- 1. From the Waveform screen for the Slicer cell, touch the menu item with the three dots "•••".
+This will display the Waveform Slicing menu. - Use touch gestures to move the waveform so the fixed cursor position (the vertical white line) is at the position where you want to add another slice point.
+Touch Split to create a slice point.
+The slice point is shown as a pink horizontal line with a small pink square near the bottom. - Use touch gestures to move the waveform so the fixed cursor position (the vertical white line) is on or near a slice point that you want to remove.
 Touch Join to remove the slice point.